 Donkey Kong Country 2 is a platforming masterpiece.
 Released by Rareware in 1995 on the Super Nintendo as a follow up to the groundbreaking Donkey Kong Country, the sequel is one of my favorite games of all time.
-I still play through it every fall, in October, and am astonished at how much I love it each time!
+I still play through it very fall, in October, and am astonished at how much I love it each time!
 With it recently being added to the Nintendo Switch Online SNES catalog, it was joy to play on the go (with crisper graphics!) this year.
-I also picked up an old copy of the Nintendo Power Player’s guide for some additional nostalgia!
+I also picked up an old copy of the Nintendo Power player’s guide for some additional nostalgia!
 To celebrate its 25th anniversary, I want to share my personal retrospective on why Donkey Kong Country 2 is timeless and special.

 Rediscovering Donkey Kong Country 2

 I never actually owned a SNES during the console’s heyday.
+(I was a Genesis kid!).
 But I did play a lot of it at a good friend’s house, and we were obsessed with the first Donkey Kong Country!
 However, he never bought the sequel.
 We rented it a few times and enjoyed it (and died a lot-the game is tough!) but it kind of dropped off my radar all through adolescence.
 It wasn’t actually until I was much older and already a teacher that I rediscovered the game!

 October of my first year of teaching was pretty tough.
 I was exhausted and overwhelmed-any teacher will tell you this is when the “honeymoon period” is over with your students.
 So I did what I often do in stressful times in my life: turned to games for some comfort.
 I found the phenomenal DKC 2 soundtrack on YouTube.
 This led me to looking up Donkey Kong Country 2 retrospective reviews online, and buying the game off a seller on eBay on a whim.
 I remembered the game fondly but hadn’t really played through the entire thing, so I was excited to jump in and try it again.